Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ```
 We see that the message mentions that the error occured during invokation of `mousetrap.main`.
 We should therefore look for an error inside the do-block after `main`.

-Knowledge about anonymous functions and how to read stacktraces will greatly aid us in debugging mousetrap applications.
+Knowledge about anonymous functions and how to read stacktraces will greatly aid us in debugging mousetrap applications while learning.